- 1 Week trek

 Normally you reach Dehradun from any trek base by 6/7 pm in the evening.
 You can take any train after 9 pm or regular bus service as mentioned above to reach Delhi or directly to your homeward journey in the same night.

-2 night’s accommodation at Sankri (Day 1 & Day 6) in lodge on sharing basis and dinner.
+2 night’s accommodation at Sankri (Day 1 & Day 6) in lodge on triplw sharing basis and dinner.
+Men and women will be given separate rooms in Fixed Departures.

 Excellent Trekking Guide, who will be a local to this particular area and has profound knowledge of the trekking trails around.